Top 10 apps that will keep your small business organized

 More and more in today’s digitally-powered world, apps are increasingly used by small business owners as invaluable tools to help businesses grow and function fluidly.
-Here’s a handy list of 10 awesomely convenient mobile and web apps, each designed to help you get organized and stay connected.
+Here’s a handy list of 10 convenient mobile and web apps, each designed to help you get organized and stay connected.

 1. Google Drive